mrblueblue/iojs-generators-example/README.md

 #### Overview

 A node/io server that makes use of the Twitter API.
 Currently, it grabs the most recent tweets from San Francisco.

 I created this play around with:
-*io.js
+- io.js
-*ES6 Generators
+- ES6 Generators
-*Twitter API
+- Twitter API

-This is work in progress!

 #### Getting Started

-Register an
+[Register](https://apps.twitter.com/) an Twitter application.
+Create a `config.js` file in the root directory using the auth information of your applicaiton.

 Once you've set up everything for the Twitter API, you can start running the server!